- Home

 Vitamin B1, or thiamine, is involved in several important health functions, including energy production, growth, development, and cell function.

-It’s used by nearly all cells in the body and is needed to convert food into energy – so upping your intake can be an effective way to boost energy levels.
+It’s used by nearly all cells in the body and is needed to convert food into energy, so upping your intake can be an effective way to boost energy levels.

 This study looked at people in inflammatory bowel disease (IBD) remission who were suffering from chronic fatigue unexplained by deficiencies in iron, folic acid, vitamin D, B12, or any other health conditions.
 After taking high-dose vitamin B1 supplements for four weeks, patients reported significantly less fatigue, despite their bowel symptoms remaining largely unchanged.

-Another study found that vitamin B1 supplements helped to improve symptoms of fibromyalgia – a condition characterised by fatigue, chronic pain, and sleep disorders.
+Another study found that vitamin B1 supplements helped improve symptoms of fibromyalgia – a condition characterised by fatigue, chronic pain, and sleep disorders.

 Check out our article, An introduction to vitamin B1, to learn more.